-Spasmodic dysphoniaDysphonia - spasmodic
+Spasmodic dysphoniaDysphonia - spasmodic; Speech disorder - spasmodic dysphonia

 Spasmodic dysphonia is difficulty speaking due to spasms (dystonia) of the muscles that control the vocal cords.

-In the past, spasmodic dysphonia was thought to be caused by a psychological, instead of a physical problem.
-However, many people now believe that it stems from a problem in the brain and nervous system.
-The vocal cord muscles spasm, causing the vocal cords to get too close or too far apart while people with the condition are using their voice.
+Spasmodic dysphonia is sometimes due to psychological stress.
+Most cases result from a problem in the brain and nervous system that can affect the voice.
+The vocal cord muscles spasm, or contract, which causes the vocal cords to get too close or too far apart while a person is using their voice.

-Spasmodic dysphonia usually occurs between ages 30 and 51.
+Spasmodic dysphonia often occurs between ages 30 and 51.
 Women are more likely to be affected than men.

 The voice is usually hoarse or grating.
 It may waver and pause.
-The voice may sound strained or strangled, and it may seem as if the speaker has to use extra effort (known as adductor dysphonia).
+The voice may sound strained or strangled, and it may seem as if the speaker has to use extra effort.
+This is known as adductor dysphonia.

-Sometimes, the voice is whispery or breathy (abductor dysphonia).
+Sometimes, the voice is whispery or breathy.
+This is known as abductor dysphonia.

-Some patients will have muscle tone problems in other parts of the body (such as writer's cramp).
+Some people have muscle tone problems in other parts of the body, such as writer's cramp.

-Patients with spasmodic dysphonia should see an ear, nose, and throat doctor to check for changes in the vocal cords and other brain or nervous system problems.
+An ear, nose, and throat doctor will check for changes in the vocal cords and other brain or nervous system problems.

 Surgery to cut one of the nerves to the vocal cords has been used to treat spasmodic dysphonia, but it is not very effective.

-Brain stimulation may be useful in some patients.
+Brain stimulation may be useful in some people.

-Blitzer A, Alexander RE, Grant NN.
-Neurologic disorders of the larynx.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier;2010:chap 60.
+Blitzer A, Sadoughi B, Guardiani E. Neurologic disorders of the larynx.
+In: Flint PW, Haughey BH, Lund VJ, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 58.

-Review Date: 5/21/2012
+Review Date: 5/30/2016